Meeting minutes and resources

 RM stated if you're going to do that, I think you're looking at a minimum of 110 metres.

-SA confirmed the intention has always been to go below the Gault with 85m as a minimum, but drilling is intended to through to the top of the Monks Bay Sandstone.
+SA confirmed the intention has always been to go below the Gault with 85m as a minimum, but drilling is intended through to the top of the Monks Bay Sandstone.

 RM ideally there should be two piezometers below the Monks Bay sandstone.
 The pressures in the Sand rock will have a hydrostatic groundwater system above the Gault.
 So, you would have separate piezometers located in the upper level.